mozilla-l10n/documentation/src/products/android-l10n/review_android_strings.md

 Let’s consider a past PR [here](https://github.com/mozilla-l10n/android-l10n/pull/391/files).

 The first file present is `_meta/mozilla-mobile-fenix.json`.
-This file is part of a [changeset](https://github.com/mozilla-mobile/fenix/commit/76c0c4ad1425cfd79c25d707921e8185620ad080) from the Fenix repository, and is used to generate the strings in export PRs.
-Updates to the `main` section are expected and can be ignored.
+This file is managed by the automation syncing content between code and l10n repositories, and it’s used to track which [changeset](https://github.com/mozilla-mobile/fenix/commit/76c0c4ad1425cfd79c25d707921e8185620ad080) from the `fenix` repository was used to export the strings in this pull requests. `main` is the name of the branch from which strings are extracted, `fenix` is the internal project name of Firefox for Android.
+Updates to the value of `main` can be ignored, while changes to the name of the branch need to be coordinated with developers and release engineering.

 The second file - `values/strings.xml` - is the actual strings file, containing all needed updates.